 2017, yes. [...]
-If we look back at the beginning, we had all this arithmetic anabelian geometry [work] that produced interactions with braid groups, low-dimensional topology, Oda's problem [see also the 2023 Oberwolfach Report], the number theory of Greenberg [see, e.g., Pries] and Ihara-Anderson...
+If we look back at the beginning, we had all this arithmetic anabelian geometry [work] that produced interactions with braid groups, lowdimensional topology, Oda's problem [see also the 2023 Oberwolfach Report], the number theory of Greenberg [see, e.g., Pries] and Ihara-Anderson...
 Now we have a new input that is more canonical, more absolute, from anabelian geometry that goes back to arithmetic anabelian geometry.
-So, one very efficient test is to compare this new method on \widehat{GT} as a test object, for example.
+So, one very efficient test is to compare this new method on GT as a test object, for example.

-Somehow, this is only the beginning of the problem - how it will interact with number theory, low-dimensional topology...
-Maybe we can expect [something], but it's not clear yet.
+Somehow, this is only the beginning of the problem - how it will interact with number theory, lowdimensional topology...
+Maybe we can expect [something], but His Entrance to Anabelian Geometry it's not clear yet.
 So maybe, Professor Mochizuki: [do] you have some idea about this - how your development of anabelian geometry may interact with other fields, as in the past?